IBM/data-prep-kit/data-processing-lib/doc/python-runtime.md

 `Note` some of transformers, for example, exact dedup do not support multi processing Python runtime, as they rely on a shared classes, which are not supported by this runtime

-To support multiprocessing pool based runtime, Python execution introduced 2 additional
+To support multiprocessing pool based runtime, Python execution introduced an additional
-parameters:
-* `runtime_multiprocessing` flag.
-By default this flag is `False`, which means that sequential execution is used.
-Setting it to `True` switches to multiprocessing pool runtime.
+parameter:
-* `runtime_num_processors` defines the number of processors used by the multiprocessing pool.
-Default number of processors is 5.
+* `runtime_num_processors` defines the number of processors to use for execution.
+If this number is greater then 0, multiprocessing pool runtime is used with number of processor equal to `num_processors`.
+Default number of processors is 0.

-Usage of these parameters allows user to choose the type of Python execution runtime and configure parallelism in the case of multiprocessing pool.
+Usage of this parameter allows user to choose the type of Python execution runtime and configure parallelism in the case of multiprocessing pool.

 A `PythonTransformLauncher` class is provided that enables the running of the transform.
 For example,